Unboxed-Software/solana-course/content/durable-nonces.md

 Again, every durable transaction must start with the `nonce advance instruction` and the `authority` must be a signer.

-Lastly, there is a special rule - if a durable transaction because of any instruction other than the `nonce advance instruction`, the nonce will still advance, while the rest of the transaction is rolled back.
+Lastly, there is a special rule - if a durable transaction fails because of any instruction other than the `nonce advance instruction`, the nonce will still advance, while the rest of the transaction is rolled back.
 This behavior is unique only to durable nonces.

 ## Durable nonce operations

-Durable nonces have a few helpers and constants into the `@solana/web3.js` package:
+Durable nonces have a few helpers and constants in the `@solana/web3.js` package:
 1. `SystemProgram.nonceInitialize`: This instruction will create a new nonce account.
 2. `SystemProgram.nonceAdvance`: This instruction will change the Nonce in the nonce account.
 3. `SystemProgram.nonceWithdraw`: This instruction will withdraw the funds from the nonce account, to delete the nonce account withdraw all the funds in it.